Unclay: Critical reception

 Kirkus Reviews magazine defined the narrative voice as "satirical but generally gentle, even bumpkin-esque, and sometimes precious" and said it recalled Swift, Twain, Austen, and Jerome K. Jerome, as well as managing to "masterfully cover the spectrum of human failings, from petty to vile, with insight and humor."
 The Washington Post praised it by saying it was "[Powys's] masterpiece".
-Argentine writer Jorge Luis Borges described the book as "Heretical, scandalous, and mocking, but essentially parables."
+Jorge Luis Borges described the book as "Heretical, scandalous, and mocking, but essentially parables."